bluesNbrews/SkillSearchEngine/README.md

 Creator: Steven Williams

 This project can be imported using Eclipse.
-File -> Import -> Git -> Clone URI Apache PDFBox 2.0.14 is used and the dependencies can be found here: https://pdfbox.apache.org/download.cgi
+File -> Import -> Git -> Clone URI.
+Apache PDFBox 2.0.14 is used and the dependencies can be found here: https://pdfbox.apache.org/download.cgi

 1) When running the application, the following GUI application will appear: